 - 4.2.3.4 Provision for Adjustment.
 Adjustment of intensity standards for floor area ratio (FAR) and impervious surface ratio (ISR) is provided for as set forth in Division 7.4 of these Countywide Rules.
 The provision for adjustment of intensity standards shall be considered a legitimate means by which to administer these Countywide Rules, but shall not be construed to qualify or in any manner diminish the requirement for definitive intensity standards in the local future land use plan and land development regulations, consistent with the Countywide Plan Map and these Countywide Rules. - 4.2.3.5 Housing Density/Intensity Bonus.
-A density/intensity bonus may be authorized by local government above the otherwise applicable maximum permitted density/intensity for each category as an incentive to provide affordable or Missing Middle housing, in addition to providing opportunities for more Senior Housing accommodations.
+A density/intensity bonus may be authorized by local government above the otherwise applicable maximum permitted density/intensity for each category as an incentive to provide affordable or Missing Middle housing.
 This housing density/intensity bonus may permit an increase in the number of dwelling units and floor area allowed as provided for in the local government plan and/or land development regulations.
-No Countywide Plan Map amendment is required to employ this density/intensity bonus, but amendments are subject to the consistency review procedures outlined in Section 3.3.1. - A. In order to utilize this bonus provision to encourage for affordable housing, the local government shall approve an affordable housing plan and corresponding land development regulations, which shall be filed with the Council.
+No Countywide Plan Map amendment is required to employ this density/intensity bonus, but amendments are subject to the consistency review procedures outlined in Section 3.3.1. - A. In order to utilize this provision for affordable housing, the local government shall approve an affordable housing plan and corresponding land development regulations, which shall be filed with the Council.
 An affordable housing plan shall contain, at a minimum, the following: - 1.
 Definitions of what qualifies as affordable housing and other terms used within the plan; - 2.
-Methodology for determining the maximum dwelling unit and/or floor area ratio bonuses relative to the underlying zoning district and/or future land use category; Maximum dwelling unit and floor area ratio bonuses, in relationship to the number and percentage of affordable units, allowable in the specified zoning districts, future land use plan categories, the local plan and/or code provisions that establish the basis for and are filed of record in support of the AC or MMC plan category, and/or applicable special area plan(s) adopted prior to August 7, 2015; - Manner in which affordable housing density and/or intensity bonus units are calculated relative to the otherwise allowable mixed-use density/intensity formula; - 4.
+Maximum dwelling unit and floor area ratio bonuses, in relationship to the number and percentage of affordable units, allowable in the specified zoning districts, future land use plan categories, the local plan and/or code provisions that establish the basis for and are filed of record in support of the AC or MMC plan category, and/or applicable special area plan(s) adopted prior to August 7, 2015: - 3.
+Manner in which affordable housing density and/or intensity bonus units are calculated relative to the otherwise allowable mixed-use density/intensity formula; - 4.
 Provisions that commit the resulting affordable units to a minimum specified period of time; and - 5.
-Provisions for enforcement and monitoring, including any periodic reports required to be submitted to the local government.
+Provisions for enforcement and monitoring, including any periodic reports required to be submitted to the local government. - B. In order to utilize this provision for Missing Middle housing, as defined within these Countywide Rules, the local government shall adopt applicable land development regulations, which shall be filed with the Council and which shall contain, at a minimum, the following: - 1.
+Definitions of what qualifies as Missing Middle housing and other terms used within the regulations;